future-web3/blasteens-ui/README.md

   ### 🍀 Lotto
   Blasteens rewards its community with a Lotto system.
 Every gamer receives a lotto ticket for playing an arcade game, with weekly draws to select lucky winners.
 The more you play, the better your chances.
 Let's go, gamers!
   > Currently, Blasteens airdrops Lotto tickets, and the initial Lotto pool is also established by the platform.
+>

+## Caveats
+- This is a pre-production build.
+- The contract is not audited.
+- The game doesn't have anti-bot mechanism.
+Also the sync function is not fully secured due to time constraints.
+- All these concerns will be addressed in the Production release in later June 2024.

 ## 👀 Demo
 A Blasteens intro video is on air,\